nayan2eng/HealthCareSystem/README.md

 In this projent, we are trying to develop a health care management system named Health Care Clinic.
-This type of project is widely used in many organization such as diagonostic center, madecal pharmacy and hospitals for managing the data of doctors, patients and appointment done by people.
+This type of project is widely used in many organization such as diagonostic center, medical pharmacy and hospitals for managing the data of doctors, patients and appointment done by people.
 It includes mainly three modules named doctor, patient and appointment module.
 There is another module called accounts which helps to create bills